 Below are a series of seven learning briefs detailing different aspects of the CARE-WWF Alliance’s work in Mozambique, Tanzania, and Nepal.

-This learning brief details the CARE-WWF Alliance’s work in Mozambique, Tanzania, and Nepal and demonstrates that integrating socially inclusive and environmentally sustainable approaches adds value by building social and ecological resilience to climate change and other stressors.
+This learning brief details the CARE-WWF Alliance’s work in Mozambique, Tanzania, and Nepal and demonstrates that integrating community and ecosystem approaches enhances resilience to climate change for both people and nature, and adds value by bridging development and conservation objectives at different levels to reduce trade-offs and capture synergies.

 This learning brief details successful strategies that have built poor, vulnerable and socially-excluded leadership capacity and confidence alongside government capacity to monitor and enforce enabling policies.